The Benefits Of Companion Planting In Balcony Gardens

 • Tokyo, Japan: A high-rise gardener created a lush balcony by pairing strawberries with spinach, with spinach preventing soil erosion and keeping the strawberries hydrated during Japan’s hot summers.

-See also How To Create A Mediterranean Balcony Garden
+See also How To Install A Drip Irrigation System For Your Balcony

 Stakeholder Analysis: Who Benefits from Companion Planting?